-For further information on notice of non-discrimination, visit http://wdcrobcolp01.ed.gov/CFAPPS/OCR/ contactus.cfm for the address and phone number of the office that serves our area, or call 1-800-421-3481.
+For further information on notice of non-discrimination, visit http://ocrcas.ed.gov/contact-ocr for the address and phone number of the office that serves our area, or call 1-800-421-3481.

 Board of Trustees, ASU System

 Appointed by the Governor, by and with the advice and consent of the State Senate, the Arkansas State University System trustees govern multiple campuses, sites, and centers located throughout the service area.
 The Board of Trustees is charged with the management and control of the ASU System and exercises the power, authority, and duties conferred by law.